 The following documents were submitted to Vitae as part of our 2019 six-year internal review:

-The following documents were submitted to Vitae as part of our 2021 eight-year external review; outcomes will be known later in the year:
+The following documents were submitted to Vitae as part of our 2021 eight-year external review: